CloudNetworkArchitect-JT/terraform-aws-apache-example/README.md

 Terraform Module to provision an EC2 Instance that is running Apache.
 Not intended for production use.
-Just showcashing how to create a public module in Terraform Registry.

-...hcl
-terraform {
+...hcl terraform {

 }